 Quiet

 People always assume that just because I’m quiet, I don’t notice what’s going on.
-But trust me, I see everything and I hear everything.
-I just choose not to say much about it.
-It’s not that I don’t care, I’ve just learned that not everything needs a reaction.
+But trust me, I see everything.
+I hear everything.
+I just don’t always say something.
+It’s not that I don’t care.
+I’ve just learned that not everything needs a reaction.

 It’s so easy to get caught up in drama or feel like you have to call out every little thing.
-But as I’ve gotten older, I’ve realised that silence can actually be way more powerful than words.
-Just because I’m not saying anything doesn’t mean I’m not aware of what’s going on, especially when it comes to how people move.
-If I see something that doesn’t sit right with me, I don’t always feel the need to make a scene or point it out.
+But as I’ve gotten older, I’ve realised silence can be way more powerful than words.
+Just because I’m not saying anything doesn’t mean I’m unaware, especially when it comes to how people move.
+If something doesn’t sit right with me, I don’t always feel the need to make a scene or point it out.

-What people don’t always get is that there’s a lot going on when I stay quiet.
+What people don’t get is that there’s a lot going on when I stay quiet.
 I’m processing things.
-I’m not ignoring anything, I’m just picking my battles.
-If I’m not speaking about something, it’s because I’ve already decided it’s not worth addressing.
-That doesn’t mean I missed it, it just means I don’t need to say anything about it.
+I’m not ignoring anything.
+I’m just picking my battles.
+If I’m not speaking about something, it’s because I’ve already decided it’s not worth it.
+That doesn’t mean I missed it.
+It just means I don’t need to say anything.

-Not every wrong needs a response.
-Some people do things expecting a reaction, but staying quiet is often the best way to deal with it.
-It takes away their satisfaction of knowing they’ve got under your skin.
-It doesn’t blow things up any more than they need to be.
-Most times, I choose to keep my peace because I know that reacting to everything doesn't always lead to anything good or give me a productive outcome.
+Not every wrong deserves a response.
+Some people act expecting a reaction, but staying quiet is often the best way to handle it.
+It takes away their satisfaction of getting under your skin.
+It doesn’t blow things up more than they need to be.
+Most of the time, I choose to keep my peace because I know reacting to everything rarely leads to anything good.

 Comments